 Solution of Genetic Hearing Loss

 There has been significant development in diagnosis and coping up with genetic hearing loss.
 More than 140 deafness-related genes have been discovered in recent times, resulting in a better understanding of the problem.
-Cochlear implants and hearing aids can assist to some degree in coping up with such conditions.
+Cochlear implants and digital hearing aids can assist to some degree in coping up with such conditions.
 As most patients with genetic hearing loss are babies and toddlers, therefore they require more delicate devices to help them hear properly.
 Pediatric hearing aids are highly recommended for babies as they are prepared to keep the early-aged babies, toddlers, and school-going children in mind.
 These devices are made from delicate materials yet very durable.
 In the earmold of a pediatric hearing aid, softer materials are used to bring comfort to the children.
 Additionally, the quality of materials is regulated highly to ensure there are no harmful or allergy-inducing materials present in those hearing aids.
 Most pediatric hearing aids come with indicator lights to make it easy for the parents and the teachers to know if the device is working or not.

 As the understanding of genetic hearing loss increases, the diagnosis and preventive options are very close to achieving.
 Studies on the genes have made it possible to understand the inner ear functions at a molecular level.
 Moreover, these understandings have paved a path for gaining essential information and allows the patients to get correct and personalized genetic counselling.
 Nowadays, it’s possible to avoid unnecessary and costly clinical testing with the help of genetic diagnosis of hearing loss.
 In the future, we will be able to get the forecast of hearing loss, and there’s always the possibility of receiving more advanced treatment.